MozeBaltyk/Rkub/README.md

 - Complete directory inside `./plugins/inventory/hosts.yml`.

-2. Build your package by running (works on Debian-like and Redhat-like):
+2. Build your package by running (works on Debian-like and Redhat-like and it targets localhost):

 ```sh
 ansible-playbook playbooks/tasks/build.yml         # All arguments below are not mandatory